Benedict Arnold: Early life

-Benedict Arnold was born a British subject, the second of six children of his father Benedict Arnold III (1683–1761) and Hannah Waterman King in Norwich, Connecticut, on January 14, 1741.
-Arnold was the fourth surviving member of his family named after his great-grandfather Benedict Arnold I, an early governor of the Colony of Rhode Island; his grandfather (Benedict Arnold II) and father, as well as an older brother who died in infancy, were also named for the colonial governor.
+Benedict Arnold was born the second of six children of his father Benedict Arnold III (1683–1761) and Hannah Waterman King in Norwich, Connecticut Colony, on January 14, 1741.
+Arnold was the fourth member of his family named after his great-grandfather Benedict Arnold I, an early governor of the Colony of Rhode Island; his grandfather (Benedict Arnold II) and father, as well as an older brother who died in infancy, were also named for the colonial governor.
 Only he and his sister Hannah survived to adulthood; his other siblings died from yellow fever in childhood.
-His siblings were, in order of birth: Benedict (1738–1739), Hannah (1742–1803), Mary (1745–1753), Absolom (1747–1750), and Elizabeth (1749–1755).
+Arnold's siblings were, in order of birth: Benedict (1738–1739), Hannah (1742–1803), Mary (1745–1753), Absolom (1747–1750) and Elizabeth (1749–1755).
 Through his maternal grandmother, Arnold was a descendant of John Lothropp, an ancestor of six presidents.

 Arnold's father was a successful businessman, and the family moved in the upper levels of Norwich society.
-He was enrolled in a private school in nearby Canterbury, Connecticut, when he was 10, with the expectation that he would eventually attend Yale College.
-However, the deaths of his siblings two years later may have contributed to a decline in the family fortunes, since his father took up drinking.
-By the time that he was 14, there was no money for private education.
+He was enrolled in a private school in nearby Canterbury when he was aged 10, with the expectation that he would eventually attend Yale College.
+However, the deaths of his siblings two years later may have contributed to a decline in the family's fortunes, since his father took up drinking.
+By the time Arnold was 14, there was no money for private education.
 His father's alcoholism and ill health kept him from training Arnold in the family mercantile business, but his mother's family connections secured an apprenticeship for him with her cousins Daniel and Joshua Lathrop, who operated a successful apothecary and general merchandise trade in Norwich.
 His apprenticeship with the Lathrops lasted seven years.

 Arnold was very close to his mother, who died in 1759.
 His father's alcoholism worsened after her death, and the youth took on the responsibility of supporting his father and younger sister.
-His father was arrested on several occasions for public drunkenness, was refused communion by his church, and died in 1761.
+The elder Arnold was arrested on several occasions for public drunkenness, was refused communion by his church, and died in 1761.

 French and Indian War

-In 1755, Arnold was attracted by the sound of a drummer and attempted to enlist in the provincial militia for service in the French and Indian War, but his mother refused permission.
-In 1757 when he was 16, he did enlist in the Connecticut militia, which marched off toward Albany, New York, and Lake George.
+In 1755, Arnold was attracted by the sound of a drummer and attempted to enlist in the Connecticut provincial militia for service in the French and Indian War, (known in Canada as a part of the more global Seven Years' War) but his mother refused permission.
+In 1757, when he was aged 16, Arnold did enlist in the Connecticut militia, which marched off toward Albany, New York, and Lake George.
 The French had besieged Fort William Henry in northeastern New York, and their Indian allies had committed atrocities after their victory.
-Word of the siege's disastrous outcome led the company to turn around, and Arnold served for only 13 days.
+Word of the siege's disastrous outcome led the company to turn around, and Arnold served for only thirteen days.
 A commonly accepted story that he deserted from militia service in 1758 is based on uncertain documentary evidence.